mmwillingham/sampleapps/aws-cli-pod-only/README.md

+The aws-cli folder has a deployment and better documentation.

-Replace AWS_ROLE_ARN with actual value
+Replace with actual value
+AWS_ROLE_ARN
+Namespace
+Service Account